PamTT/D3-challenge/README.md

 # D3-challenge

-1. To create a scatter plot between two of the data variables such as Healthcare vs. Poverty.
+1. Creating a scatter plot between two of the data variables such as Healthcare vs. Poverty.
 Using the D3 techniques taught in class and create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the app.js file of your homework directory—make sure you pull in the data from data.csv by using the d3.csv function.
-Your scatter plot should ultimately appear like the image at the top of this section.
+The codes are in the app.js file and the the data from data.csv.
+The data were pull by using d3.csv function.
+Scatter plot ultimately appears like the image in assignment.

-2. Include state abbreviations in the circles.
+2. State abbreviations in the circles were binded to circles.

-3. Create and situate your axes and labels to the left and bottom of the chart.
+3. Create and situate axes and labels to the left and bottom of the chart.

 4. Bonus:
 	1. More Data, More Dynamics